 Your Guide on the Path to Teaching Yoga to Children

 Navigating your way to becoming a Kids Yoga Teacher can be confusing.
-Young Yoga Masters’ offers you this Guide to the different types and levels of Certification so you can make an informed decision when choosing a training.
-With 20 years experience teaching yoga, Young Yoga Masters has extensively researched the range of qualifications you can achieve.
+Young Yoga Masters’ offers you this Guide with 6 important factors to consider so you can make an informed decision when choosing a training.
+With over 20 years experience teaching yoga, Young Yoga Masters has extensively researched the range of qualifications you can achieve.

 The guide can help you choose the right training for your teaching goals and help you avoid starting from the beginning should you eventually want to get the highest level of qualifications.

 6 Important factors to consider when becoming a kids yoga teacher.
 Each is covered in more detail in the article below.